Fresh Corn Salad with Cilantro and Lime

 - 1 shallot or 2 trimmed scallions, finely chopped

-- 1 pound frozen sweet corn or 4 cups fresh sweet corn kernels (from 5 0r 6 ears)
+- 1 pound frozen sweet corn or 4 cups fresh sweet corn kernels, from 5 or 6 ears

 - Kosher salt